spataphore1337/faststream/docs/docs/en/getting-started/subscription/index.md

 ## Multiple Subscriptions

 You can also subscribe to multiple event streams at the same time with one function.
-Just wrap it with multiple `#!python @broker.subscriber(...)` decorators (they have no effect on each other).
+Just wrap it with multiple `#!python @broker.subscriber(...)` decorators.

 ```python hl_lines="1-2"
 @broker.subscriber("first_sub")